-- 52.-(1) Each voter is entitled to cast one vote only in an election. - (2) It shall be unlawful for any person voter to bring into a polling station or polling venue any type of paper or any specimen or sample of a ballot paper or any card or instruction on how to vote. - (3) If the Supervisor or presiding officer has reasonable suspicion that a voter is in breach of subsection (2), he or she may request the assistance of a police officer to search the voter, and it shall be lawful for a police officer to take such measures as necessary to conduct a search of the voter. - (3) Subject to section 60(1A), a polling agent or an approved observer may only bring into a polling station materials prescribed under section 60(1A) that he or she shall use to carry out his or her duties as an agent or observer. - (4) Any person voter who contravenes this section commits an offence and shall be liable upon conviction to a fine not exceeding \$50,000 or to a term of imprisonment not exceeding 10 years or to both.
+52.-(1) Each voter is entitled to cast one vote only in an election.

+(2) It shall be unlawful for any voter to bring into a polling station or polling venue any type of paper or any specimen or sample of a ballot paper or any card or instruction on how to vote.

+(3) Subject to section 60(1A), a polling agent or an approved observer may only bring into a polling station materials prescribed under section 60(1A) that he or she shall use to carry out his or her duties as an agent or observer.

+(4) Any voter who contravenes this section commits an offence and shall be liable upon conviction to a fine not exceeding \$50,000 or to a term of imprisonment not exceeding 10 years or to both.